 Price & Similar Monitors

 All in all, the Acer ED273A is a decent gaming monitor.
-However, there are cheaper yet better 24″ alternatives as well as equally priced and better IPS models available.
+However, there are cheaper yet better alternatives available.

 Acer ED273A Specifications